How MyYaad protects

 Input field replaced

-The extension replaces the chatbot input field DOM text with the shadowed prompt, using execCommand to trigger the chatbot’s internal state updates (React/ProseMirror/Quill).
+The extension replaces the chatbot input field DOM text with the shadowed prompt.
+Each provider uses different UI frameworks — MyYaad’s adapters handle the differences automatically.

 - 10